Spruce Grove: Demographics

+Ethnicity

 Arts and culture

-The Spruce Grove Art Gallery is located in the Melcor Cultural Centre and is operated by the Allied Arts Council of Spruce Grove.
+The Spruce Grove Art Gallery is in the Melcor Cultural Centre and is operated by the Allied Arts Council of Spruce Grove.
 The gallery hosts ongoing shows for original art created by its members, made up of artists from mainly the Spruce Grove, Stony Plain and Parkland County area.

 Horizon Stage hosts many plays and acts throughout the year, as well as a lot of community theatre.
 Spruce Grove also has a 7 screen theatre complex which opened in the fall of 2007.

-Another cultural facility within the city is the Spruce Grove Grain Elevator Museum.
+The Spruce Grove Grain Elevator Museum is another cultural facility in the city.

 Attractions

 The TransAlta Tri Leisure Centre, opened in 2002, provides a pool, soccer fields, a gymnasium, workout gym, and ice rinks to the people of Parkland County.
 Spruce Grove has bike trails winding throughout the city, called the Heritage Grove Trail, where bike riders can ride for hours through lush forest.
 On June 7, 2008, Spruce Grove held the grand opening of the West District Park, which features two full artificial surface fields for football, soccer and other activities.
 The Edmonton Eskimos donated $10,000 towards the event and held practice at the facility as part of the first-day activities.